Trust Your Pipeline: Automatically Testing an End-to-End Java Application

 In my career, I always believed that we (technical roles working in a software development project) are software engineers with more focus and experience in one area (backend, frontend, quality engineering, devops).

-These 3 books can be read by any software engineer that want’s to learn more about the quality engineering topic.
+These 3 books can be read by any software engineer who wants to learn more about the quality engineering topic.

 The first book will show to you a more in-depth technical perspective of quality.
 The second focuses on the web and the third focuses on API.